 Validation can be used as a way to check whether the page was created by a web professional (using semantic and well-formed markup, separation of style and content and other techniques), or a beginner with no knowledge of the above.

 If you validate your code it will make it easier for text readers to present your information to the visually impaired and those using special devices to surf the web.

-What won’t validate?
+What won’t validate html?

 • Browser hacks

 • ARIA roles.